CortexIntelligentAutomation/docs/content/en/docs/2024.1/getting-started/on-premise/add-observability-to-innovation/Grafana/advanced/self-signed-certificates.md

         openssl req -new -sha256 -key cortex.key -out cortex.req -extensions v3_req -config san.cnf
         ```

-    1. Press `Enter` for everything except the Common Name.
-For this enter `Cortex`.
+    1. Press `Enter` for everything.
+The Common Name must stay as `CortexServerCertificate`.
     1. Sign the request with a previously generated root CA by running the following command:

         ```powershell